-As of August 15, 2023, 57,750,989 of our ordinary shares (including ordinary shares represented by ADSs) were issued and outstanding.
-To our knowledge, less than 1.0% of our total outstanding Class A ordinary shares were held by 20 record holders in the United States.
-As of August 15, 2023, to our knowledge, approximately 1.3% of our outstanding Class B ordinary shares are held by three record holders in the United States.
-Additionally, approximately 88.0% of our total outstanding Class A ordinary shares are held by a nominee of the depositary for the ordinary shares underlying our ADSs.
-The actual number of beneficial owners of the ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States as the calculation of record holders does not include beneficial owners whose ordinary shares or ADSs are held in street name by brokers and other nominees.
+As of August 15, 2024, 59,031,432 of our ordinary shares (including ordinary shares represented by ADSs) were issued and outstanding.
+To our knowledge, approximately 1.2% of our total outstanding Class A ordinary shares were held by 24 record holders in the United States.
+As of August 15, 2024, to our knowledge, less than 1% of our outstanding Class B ordinary shares are held by two record holders in the United States.
+Additionally, approximately 89.9% of our total outstanding Class A ordinary shares are held by a nominee of the depositary for the ordinary shares underlying our ADSs.
+The actual number of beneficial owners of the ADSs in the United States as the calculation of record holders does not include beneficial owners whose ordinary shares or ADSs are held in street name by brokers and other nominees.
 This number of holders of record also does not include holders whose shares may be held in trust by other entities.